aidansaint/ml-from-scratch/README.md

-# ml-from-scratch
+# Machine Learning from Scratch

-A collection of foundational machine learning algorithms, implemented step by step in Python.
+A collection of fundamental machine learning algorithms, implemented step by step in Python.
 This project is designed to deepen understanding of the core principles behind modern machine learning—without relying on high-level libraries.

 ---